AmaduFullah/CNTC_MODEL/Readme.md

 | Mean of Rankings     | 7.727  | 4.712 | 4.977 | 7.114  | 4.023 | 7.182 | 7.53  | 3.932 | 4.5   | 3.136 |

 ## References
-If you utilise ideas of either code or results in your project, kindly reference our paper **Combining Contextual Neural Networks for Time Series Classification**
+If you utilise ideas of either code or results in your project, kindly reference our paper <br>
+**Combining Contextual Neural Networks for Time Series Classification**